 As it’s basically, the same bike, minus the fairing, you have to look to the Panigale V4 S to see how the Ducati V4 Streetfighter will stand the test of time.

-Most owner reviews give five stars for reliability and build quality, but there are occasional blips with reports of minor electronics issues.
+There are occasional reliability blips with reports of minor electronics issues.
 The original 2018 Panigale V4 S also had its fair share of recalls in its first year of production, but that should mean that the problems have been ironed out by now.

 The Ducati Streetfighter V4 price is nearly five grand cheaper than a Panigale V4 S (2020 pricing), which is a relative bargain for what is a better riding experience on the road.

 But it’s still a lot for a naked bike, whichever way you slice it and for the price you’d want its front mudguard, hugger, exhaust shroud and wings to be carbon fibre, not plastic and while there’s a heated grips button on the right switchgear, you have to pay extra for the actual grips themselves.

 If the price of the top-spec Streetfighter V4 S is a step too far, there’s a base model costing just over two grand less (even then, it's still £5,293 more than a standard 2021 Yamaha MT-10).
 It’s 2kg heavier and has cast wheels, mechanically adjustable Showa Big Piston Forks and Sachs shock.
 If the Panigale V4 is anything to go by it won’t ride a million miles differently, but without semi-active damping the suspension will be a little firmer.

 For that kind of money, you’re best off with a fully loaded (and slightly cheaper) Aprilia Tuono V4 1100 Factory, or on a PCP deal (25% down, annual 4000 mileage over 36 months) the Streetfighter V4 S is only a few quid a month more than the base model.